Q: DO I NEED TO SUBMIT A TENTATIVE APPROVAL PAGE WHEN MY COMMITTEE MEMBERS ARE NOT AVAILABLE TO SIGN?

 Q: WHAT FORMS DO I HAVE TO COMPLETE?

 Survey of Earned Doctorates – All research-based graduate students must complete the survey on-line at https://sed.norc.org/survey.
 The SED is an annual census of all research doctorate recipients in the United States and is the nation's main source of information on the numbers, backgrounds, and specializations of the new doctorate workforce.
 It is sponsored by the National Science Foundation and five other Federal agencies.
 Although your response to most items is optional, doctoral degree recipients are encouraged to respond to as many items as possible.
 The aggregate data collected from the survey are very important to research on national trends and work force projections.
 Retain a copy of the confirmation of on-line submission to SED for submission with the Dissertation Submission Checklist.

 Q: WHAT FEES AM I REQUIRED TO PAY?

 There are no additional fees.
-It is an added benefit to submitting your dissertation electronically to Digital Commons.
+It is an added benefit to submitting your dissertation electronically to Open Commons.

 Q: WHY DOES MY DEFENSE DATE NOT APPEAR ON MY TRANSCRIPT?

 Your defense date is significant but it does not indicate that you have completed all the requirements.
 You may still have revisions and final approvals to obtain.
-The date you submit the completed Dissertation Submission Checklist to the Graduate School is your completion date.
-Refer to The Graduate School Academic Calendar for specific submission deadlines for each conferral period.
+The date you submit the completed Dissertation Submission Checklist to the Registrar’s Office, Degree Audit, lower level is your completion date.
+Refer to the Academic Calendar for specific submission deadlines for each conferral period.